David Tyrrell (rugby league): Background

-Tyrell was born in Brisbane, Queensland, Australia.
+Tyrrell was born in Brisbane, Queensland, Australia.

 Playing career

 In 2006, Tyrrell was selected for the Queensland under 19s side, secured a contract with the South Sydney Rabbitohs and won the Carbine Club "Colt of the Year" at the Queensland Rugby League South East Division Awards.

 In round 18 of 2009 he made his debut for the Rabbitohs against the Penrith Panthers.
 In his second game, against the Brisbane Broncos, he scored a try.

-On 5 October 2014, in the Rabbitohs 2014 NRL Grand Final against the Canterbury-Bankstown Bulldogs, Tyrrell played at prop in the Rabbitohs 30-6 victory.
+On 5 October 2014, in the Rabbitohs 2014 NRL Grand Final against the Canterbury-Bankstown Bulldogs, Tyrrell played at prop in the Rabbitohs 30–6 victory.

-David is an Australian Apprenticeships Ambassador for the Australian Government and an Apprentice Mentor in the NRL's Trade UP With The NRL Program.
+David is an Australian Apprenticeships Ambassador for the Australian Government and an Apprentice Mentor in the NRL's Trade UP with the NRL Program.
 He had completed his own apprenticeship and, including his blossoming career as an NRL star, he is also a qualified electrician.

 On 15 September 2015, Tyrrell was named as 18th man for the Prime Minister's XIII team to take on Papua New Guinea.

 On 18 August 2017 it was announced by Souths that Tyrrell would be leaving the club at the end of the season.
 On 11 October 2017, Tyrrell signed with Queensland Cup side Easts Tigers.